belug23/django-epiced/README.rst

 Since Version 0.3.0 the html escaping of in markdown is now at true by default.
-If you want to add HTML tags in your content add 'safe_mode=False' in the field options.
-PLEASE becareful with that do not desable html escaping in public fields.
+If you want to add HTML tags in your content add 'safe_mode=False' in the field options. *PLEASE becareful* with that, do not desable html escaping in public fields.

 Quick start